Updated 31 October, 2025

 Remember that if I put my books into Kindle Unlimited, it means I can't sell them anywhere else – Amazon won't let me, and if I did try to sell my books elsewhere while they were in Kindle Unlimited, Amazon would start by sending me threatening emails and would then close my publishing account if I didn't comply.

-If I agreed to the terms of Kindle Unlimited and lock my eBooks into that via Kindle Select for that 90 day period, any of you who don't have access to a Kindle wouldn't be able to read my books.
+If I agreed to the terms of Kindle Unlimited and lock my eBooks into that via Kindle Select for that 90 day period, any of you who don't have a Kindle, or who don't have a Kindle Unlimited account wouldn't be able to read my books.

 The benefits of not being in Kindle Unlimited